ApeWorX/ape-etherscan/README.md

 **NOTE**: Vyper contracts from Etherscan always return the name `Vyper_contract`.
 However, if the plugin detects that the contract type has a method named `symbol`, it will use the return value from that call instead.

-## Development

-Please see the [contributing guide](CONTRIBUTING.md) to learn more how to contribute to this project.
-Comments, questions, criticisms and pull requests are welcomed.